tomahg/Gulla.Episerver.SqlStudio/README.md

 })
 ```

 You can also configure SqlStudio using `appsettings.json`.
-A configuration setting from `appsettings.json` will override any configuration configured in `Startup.cs`.
+A configuration setting specified in `appsettings.json` will override any configuration configured in `Startup.cs`.
 See example below:
 ``` JSON
   "Gulla": {
     "SqlStudio": {